-Part 6: Interregional learning that Influenced Policy Improvement
+Part 6: Interregional learning that Influenced Policy Improvement identified in Table 4.2 & 4.8?
+If yes, how?

 The good practices, site visits, staff exchanges and other learning inspired by SRA's participation in MATCH-UP have assisted in developing this Regional Action Plan.
 The MATCH-UP project facilitated learning at Individual, organisational, stakeholder, Interregional level and external/EU level.